Our Boatman and Other Characters

 Lucas’s love for the river is evident by his enthusiasm and positive energy every time he’s on the water.
 Originally from Utah, Lucas transplanted himself into Cooper Landing a few years ago and we were lucky enough to have him blend in with our boatmen at ARC.
 And some times he does it a little to well, as he often mistaken as Erik!
 In the off season, he can be found either cooking at one of our favorite local restaurants, hiking the back country or shredding the mountains on his board.

 All you have to do is look at the photo on the right and you can tell that this boatman grew up at Alaska Rivers Company.
 As a child, he literally was found crawling in and out of coolers.
 But now that he is over 6 feet tall, you are more than likely to find him crawling in and out of rafts.
 Jimmy also grew up here in Cooper Landing, attending our little school, but now spends winters in the ski resort town of Girdwood.
 From there he travels to high school in Anchorage, but still finds time to hit the slopes to ski at Alyeska Resort.
 During the school year, he does cross country running, and nordic skis for South High.
-He also is a mean piano player—and unlike Mike—he really can play.
+He also is an excellent piano player.
+However he hasn’t quite figured out how to fit a piano in one of our rafts yet to help entertain our guests.
+But he’s working on it!

 Krissy is one of our go-to gals who works in our office, a top notch naturalist for conducting hikes and helps running shuttles.
 She graduated from Colorado State University with a degree in Park and Protected Area Management, and is currently going for her Masters at Alaska Pacific University.
 She is one busy gal, as she also works full time for AmeriCorps, and is very involved in educating our visitors and our little community on the impact of waste on our environment.
 That being said, be sure to not even think about littering around her… definitely not a good idea!